Strobodov/workshop_linux_server/README.md

 mydomain="<the domain you want to use for the created Azure accounts.
 E.g. atcomputing.nl">
 ```

 To prevent `git` from syncing your Azure credentials or environment variables to a public repo, `.var` and `.az_cred` should be ignored and are therefore added to `.gitignore`.
+Also, the files created by the `az_provisioning.sh` script are added to `.gitignore` just to make sure they are not added tot the index.

 See https://git-scm.com/docs/gitignore for more information on this.